-Where a person has incorrectly treated a supply as zero-rated or exempt, the revenue commissioner may assess both the supplier and recipient of the supply for payment of the VAT due in respect of the supply and any interest and additional tax imposed as a result of the late payment.
+Where a person has incorrectly treated a supply as zero-rated or exempt, the Revenue Commissioner may assess both the supplier and recipient of the supply for payment of the VAT due in respect of the supply and any interest and additional tax imposed as a result of the late payment.

 Any amount subsequently paid by the supplier will be offset against the recipient's liability and vice versa.

 Where a taxable person fails to pay their VAT liability by the due date, they will be liable for interest and additional tax.
-Interest is charged, using the quarterly average prime lending rate on the first day of the interest period, on any outstanding tax owed.
-Additional tax equal to 10% of the unpaid revenue is levied, where the revenue does not include interest or additional tax.